wordswords/dotfiles/README.md

 how to install it at the end of the dotfile deployment.
 * You have to have a directory created in ~/.dotfiles/SECRETS with the credentials /keys/APIkeys required to use the environment.
 This is not done for you.
-* There are a lot of software prereqs.
+* There are a lot of software pre-reqs.
 You can run a script that will attempt to install the prerequisites under Ubuntu by executing `./deploy-part-0.sh`.
-* If you are using Ubuntu for Windows under WSL2, which is my personal favourite configuration then you are highly recommended to install the alacritty terminal emulator before installing.
+* If you are using Ubuntu for Windows under WSL2, which is my personal favourite configuration then you are highly recommended to install the Alacritty terminal emulator before installing.

 ## What It Will Install